cattle-ops/terraform-aws-gitlab-runner/README.md

 ```

 ### Service linked roles
-Currently the ec2 instance role does not allow creation of service linked roles.
-The runner instances is depended on the following two service linked roles:
+The gitlab runner ec2 instance needs the following sercice linked roles:
 - AWSServiceRoleForAutoScaling
 - AWSServiceRoleForEC2Spot

+By default the ec2 instance is allowed to create the roles, by setting the option `allow_iam_service_linked_role_creation` to `false` you can deny the creation of roles by the instance.
+In that case you have to ensure the roles exists.
 You can create them manually or via terraform.

 ```
 resource "aws_iam_service_linked_role" "spot" {